ly1122009/Cpp_starter/README.md

 The [.gitignore](.gitignore) file is a copy of the [Github C++.gitignore file](https://github.com/github/gitignore/blob/master/C%2B%2B.gitignore), with the addition of ignoring the build directory (`build/`).

-## Important to note is that CMake needs the Vcpkg toolchain file to resolve the necessary dependencies
+## Important to note
+That CMake needs the Vcpkg toolchain file to resolve the necessary dependencies
 ```
 -DCMAKE_TOOLCHAIN_FILE={YOUR_PATH_TO_VCPKG}/vcpkg/scripts/buildsystems/vcpkg.cmake
 ```